Social media's role in the Arab Spring: Other instruments of coordination used during the Arab Spring

-Social networks were not the only instruments available for rebels to communicate their efforts, with protesters in countries with limited internet access, such as Yemen and Libya, using electronic media devices like cell phones, emails, and video clips (e.g. YouTube) to coordinate and attract international support.
+Social networks were not the only instruments available for internet users to communicate their efforts, with protesters in countries with limited internet access, such as Yemen and Libya, using electronic media devices like cell phones, emails, and video clips (e.g. YouTube) to coordinate and attract international support.
 In Egypt, and particularly in Cairo, mosques were one of the main platforms to coordinate protests.

-Television was also used to inform and coordinate the public in some countries.
+Alongside these tools, activists relied heavily on simple mobile-phone recording to document events in real time.
+Protesters filmed demonstrations, police confrontations, and personal testimonies, then uploaded the footage to platforms like Facebook, Twitter, and YouTube, allowing citizens to bypass state censorship and share unfiltered accounts of the uprisings.
+Many of the early images that galvanized protests, such as videos from Tunisia following Mohamed Bouazizi’s self-immolation, were captured by ordinary citizens and circulated widely online before traditional broadcasters reported them.

+Broadcast media worked with these grassroots efforts.
+According to Hroub, social media users frequently forwarded their videos directly to satellite networks like Al-Jazeera and Al-Arabiya, which built entire news segments around citizen-recorded content.
+This created what he describes as “functional complementarity,” where activist journalism supplied on-the-ground imagery and broadcast media amplified it to mass audiences across the region.

+These layered communication methods helped strengthen mobilization.
+The University of Washington study found that online posting and sharing increased dramatically before major protests, with political videos and tweets spreading rapidly within and across neighboring countries.
+This feedback loop between citizen footage, social media circulation, and broadcast coverage helped maintain momentum and connect local actions to a wider regional movement.

 Criticism of social media's role in the Arab Spring

 According to some experts, the initial excitement over the role of social media in political processes in the countries of the Maghreb and the Middle East has diminished.
-As Ekaterina Stepanova argues in her study concerning the role of information and communications technologies in the Arab Spring, social networks largely contributed to political and social mobilisation but didn't play a decisive and independent role in it.
-Instead, social media acted as a catalyst for revolution, as in the case of Egypt, where the existing gap between the ruling elite and the rest of the population would eventually have resulted in some kind of uprising.
+As Ekaterina Stepanova argues in her study concerning the role of information and communications technologies in the Arab Spring, social networks largely contributed to political and social mobilisation, but didn't play a decisive or independent role in it.
+Instead, social media acted as a catalyst for revolution, as in the case of Egypt, where the existing gap between the ruling elite and the rest of the population, would eventually have resulted in some kind of unrest.